valerieniloinsigh31/footnote-app/README.md

 <Challenges with deployment>
 Surely enough, I had some difficulties, migration wouldn't work on my first attempt so I had to redo the entire applicaiton (repositary-Elephant SQL-Heroku app-migrate)

-In the end, I believe migration would not work due to mixing up the use of app name versus project name in some of the code soi ensured to be very careful with this going forward.
+In the end, I believe migration would not work due to mixing up the use of app name versus project name in some of the code so I ensured to be very careful with this going forward.

+I an into this issue again on the friday prior to finishing the project and as tutor assistence had signed off for the night, I redid entire app and project on Githud/ElephantSQL and Heroku.
+All was well until I tried to deploy on Heroku and the build log revealed the buildpack wouldn't recognise any languages (e.g. python).
+I tried to tweak...but again believe issue may be app was created as 'footnote_final' on Gitpod but is named as 'footnotefinal' on Heorku as they won't allow underscores.

 <b>UX DESIGN</b>

 Focus on idea...
-Modile-first design, app is designed for those who are on the move, out and about so naturally, would be on their mobile phones.
-Accordingly, app has been designed to be responsive to a number of different types of phone
+Mobile-first design, app is designed for those who are on the move, out and about and are struck by quick inspiration and want instant feedback so naturally, is designed to be used by users when they would be on their mobile phones.
+Accordingly, the app has been designed to be responsive to a number of different types of phone.

 Sharp
-Font chosen is focussed on the theme of writing, so chose '' as it looks human-like Fast-moving and transient...to convey the fast-moving and transient focus of quickly occuring ideas while on the move, bright, sharp colors used and various animations including...
+Having done some research online, the font that I have chosen, 'Dancing Script' is inkeeping with the theme of creative writing, so chose as it looks like handwriting.

+In my design, I wanted to convey the fast-moving and transient nature of what the app is intended for (quickly occurring spouts of creativity) so I used bright, sharp colors and various animations including...
+ Also the additional Medley app is purely for decoration, not adding functionality but there as a pool of inspiration, drawing for other areas of the app, designed to look like a dream bubble.

-Footsteps...animation of footsteps moving across the screen Creation in motion
+Footsteps...animation of footsteps moving across the screen

+Creation in motion

-Design-focused on smaller devices...phones/ipads/tablets/laptops while on the move-empahsis on responsiveness Important to have one idea per page...to avoid oversaturaiton
+Design-focused on smaller devices...phones/ipads/tablets/laptops while on the move-empahsis on responsiveness

+Important to have one idea per page...to avoid oversaturtion.
+Each idea given a separate page, footnotes unlimited but relevant to that idea only.

 Background...

 Animated background
-Focus not on reading long pieces of narrative so background does not be to be dull Vibrant colour
+Focus not on reading long pieces of narrative so background does not be to be dull

+Vibrant colour

 Animation and graphics

+Loading bar

-Hover effect for likes and dislikes
+Hover effect for likes and dislikes...

+Use of footnote superscript in the title (and dragging into the footnotes).
+To support the idea that users are contributing small tidbits of inspiration/nudges in the right direction, adding on to the idea like a footnote as opposed to offering major insights.

 <b>FEATURES</b>